NEAR: Neighborhood Edge AggregatoR for Graph Classification: Proposed method

 \begin{proof} Let $G^{(0)}$ be an original graph $G$ with its node feature vectors and $G^{(k)}$ be a graph $G$ that passed $k$ GNN layers.
-From the Lemma \ref{lem1}, we can deduce that $G^{(k)}$ also satisfies the conditions in Proposition \ref{prop1} inductively.
+From the Proposition \ref{lem1}, we can deduce that $G^{(k)}$ also satisfies the conditions in lemma \ref{lemma0} inductively.
 Therefore, there are $2N$ black nodes with degree 3 and $2N$ white nodes with degree 2 which have the same feature vector respectively in $k^{th}$ graph $G^{(k)}$.
 Let $h_b^{(k)}$, $h_w^{(k)}$ be the feature vectors of black/white nodes in $G^{(k)}$ respectively.
 Then,

 Note that